nik-kad/portfolio/1_career&interests_extraction (NLP, Python)/readme.md

 *Categorization results of new texts*
 <img src="./pictures/2024-08-06_13-55-25.png" width=500><img src="./pictures/2024-08-06_14-15-37.png" width=500>

-Considering, that the texts used for training the models have the similar structure, model excellently detects them and makes errors on the texts with a distinct structure.
+Considering, that the texts used for training the models have the similar structure, model excellently detects them, but makes errors on the texts with a distinct structure.

 ---